-In determining whether a possession and eviction are a proportionate response to the breach in your case, the court will consider whether:
+In determining whether a possession and eviction are a proportionate response to the breach in your case directly under EU law, and specifically the EUCFR, the court should consider whether:

-- a) Possession and/or eviction pursue a legitimate aim; (that is, it is necessary in a democratic society) - b) There is a pressing social need for possession and/or eviction; and - c) Possession and/or eviction are proportionate to the legitimate aim pursued - In determining whether possession and eviction are proportionate, the court must look at whether there are other appropriate measures for achieving the aim, and, if so, will only impose the least burdensome measure for you. - The court must also make sure that the disadvantages caused to you are not disproportionate to the aim pursued by the lender.
+- a) Possession and/or eviction pursue a legitimate aim; (that is, it is necessary in a democratic society); - b) There is a pressing social need for possession and/or eviction; and - c) Possession and/or eviction are proportionate to the legitimate aim pursued.

+In determining whether possession and eviction are proportionate, the court must look at whether there are other appropriate measures for achieving the aim, and, if so, will only impose the least burdensome measure for you.

+The court must also make sure that the disadvantages caused to you are not disproportionate to the aim pursued by the lender.

-The following section provides some suggestions for the types of evidence you could present to support your argument that possession and/or eviction are NOT a proportional response to your breach of the contract.
+The following section provides some suggestions for the types of evidence you could present to support your argument that possession and/or eviction are NOT a proportional response to your breach of the contract under EU law.